Call for Projects

 Framework Conditions and Minimum Requirements

-In addition, the project manager must be registered as a member of the DIIC community in order to submit the project outline, and all project partners must commit to the goals of the DIIC community (DIIC governance guidelines under membership).
+To submit a project outline, at least one of the participating individuals must attend the DIIC Kick-Off: Idea Camp on April 15, 2026, at the Department of Anatomy at the University Hospital of Tübingen.
+In addition, the project lead must be registered as a member of the DIIC Community to submit the project outline, and all project partners must commit to the goals of the DIIC Community (DIIC Governance Guidelines under Membership).
 All project partners must be registered as community members by the time the project application is submitted at the latest.
 Deadlines must be strictly adhered to.
-If the deadline is exceeded, the project can no longer be considered for the current selection round.
+If a deadline is missed, the project can no longer be considered for the current selection round.

-The projects must be consistent with the objectives and strategy of the innovation community and the central theme of the call for proposals.
-The partners must have the technical expertise required to successfully implement the project.
-Please note that topics/work packages that address direct commercial exploitation (including validations directly aimed at product approval) are not eligible for funding.
-The list of criteria, consisting of formal framework conditions, minimum technical content, and quality criteria, is available for review.
+Projects must align with the objectives and strategy of the innovation community as well as with the central theme of the call for proposals.
+The partner consortium must possess the technical expertise necessary for the successful implementation of the project.
+Please note that topics or work packages that address direct commercial exploitation (including validations directly aimed at product approval) are not eligible for funding.
+The criteria catalog, consisting of formal requirements, minimum technical content, and quality criteria, is available for review.

 Timeline & Deadlines